Forest-Economics-Goettingen/optimLanduse/README.md

 | Financial stability | High         | Low            | High                  | High                | High              | High          | more is better |    61.31992 |
 | Financial stability | Low          | Low            | High                  | High                | High              | High          | more is better |    72.31477 |

-**Comparison of the performance of the currently observed land-cover composition to the optimized composition**
+**Comparison of the Performance of the Currently Observed Land-cover Composition to the Optimized Composition**

 ``` r
 result_current <- solveScenario(x = init,